yaravind/dev-tools/README.md

 ##### Find all files whose filename has "readme" in it

 `locate` is fast as its output is based on file index database.
-But it is refreshed only once everyday.
+But it is refreshed only once every day.

 ```console
 rishik@rishik-computer:~$ locate readme